Vyridian/vxlisp/Readme.md

 * What vxlisp is not?

-1. vxlisp is not a platform. vxlisp produces plain old (JavaScript/Java/C++/CSharp) for any purpose. vxlisp does not require outside libraries (except Java:JUnit, CSharp:XUnit for test support)
+1. vxlisp is not a platform. vxlisp produces plain old (JavaScript/Java/C++/CSharp/Kotlin) for any purpose. vxlisp does not require outside libraries (except Java/Kotlin:JUnit, CSharp:XUnit for test support)

 2. vxlisp does not replace other languages.
 Instead it is meant to interact with existing platforms and languages. vxlisp generates plain old native objects that are written into your existing native project.
 Write as much native code as you like inside or outside vxlisp (though native code is not cross-platform).